openssl/openssl/INSTALL.md

 ### none

 Disable automatic seeding.
-This is the default on some operating systems where no suitable entropy source exists, or no support for it is implemented yet.
+This is the default on some operating systems where no suitable entropy source exists, or no support for it has been implemented yet.
 This option is ignored by the FIPS provider.

 For more information, see the section [Notes on random number generation][rng]